James Joyce, Lib Dem PCC candidate, failed to declare interest

-It accepted that Mr Joyce had apologised for failing to declare the interest, and accepted his assurance that there was no deliberate attempt to mislead.'A slip'
+It accepted that Mr Joyce had apologised for failing to declare the interest, and accepted his assurance that there was no deliberate attempt to mislead.

 It noted that Mr Joyce was not a member of the planning committee but was attending in a representational role.

 No further action was taken, but the council's monitoring officer was asked to "remind Mr Joyce of his obligations under the code of conduct".

 When approached by the BBC, Mr Joyce, who is also a member of Norfolk County Council, said: "There certainly was not any deliberate attempt to mislead.